vekin03/Mail2RSS/README.md

 No database needed nor external lib ;)

-You SHOULD have the "imap" in-built lib activated on your server !
+You SHOULD have the "imap" lib activate on your server (see http://www.php.net/manual/fr/imap.requirements.php) !

 Installation & configuration
 ----------------------------